kemiljk/truelayer-press-page/README.md

 **You can view the page live at: [TrueLayer Press Page on GitHub](https://kemiljk.github.io/truelayer-press-page/)**

+## Wayfinding/Research/References

+* I chose to reference a non-exhaustive list of press pages and news organisations to help influence structuring of the page
+* It felt logical to pull from these types of pages instead of reinventing the wheel as I wanted to ensure the site was user accessible and intuitive to navigate

 ## Decision process

 * I wanted to remain close to TrueLayer's brand.
 I firstly chose to review the live site in its entirety and record the page templates that I could notice